 - 1. The Athletic Director will report the confirmed positive drug test finding(s) to the ACCC Commissioner and College President. - 2.
 The Athletic Director or his/her designee will schedule a confidential meeting with the student-athlete and the head coach. - 3.
 The Athletic Director or his/her designee may notify the student-athlete's parent(s) or legal guardian(s) by telephone and in writing. - 4.
-The student-athlete will be suspended from 25% of all regularly scheduled games and/or dates during the current regular and/or postseason season or the subsequent regular season if the confirmed positive test occurs during the offseason.
+The student-athlete will be suspended from 25% of the maximum number of NJCAA-allowable dates/games (number of dates/games will round up).
+The suspension will be enforced during the current regular and/or postseason season or the subsequent regular season (if the confirmed positive test occurs during the offseason).
 If the confirmed positive test occurs at such a time that the 25% suspension is not completed by the end of the season in which the test occurred, the suspension from competition will be carried over to the regular season of the next academic year. - 5.
-While serving his/her suspension, the student-athlete will not be allowed to participate in practices and team workouts. - 6.
 The student-athlete will be required to attend an alcohol/drug assessment course scheduled by the Athletic Director or his/her designee.
 This course will be scheduled for the student-athlete once a positive test is confirmed.
 This class will be at the expense of the student-athlete.
-This course must be completed before student-athlete will be allowed to return to competition. - 7.
+This course must be completed before student-athlete will be allowed to return to competition. - 6.
+The student-athlete will not be allowed to participate in practices and team workouts for a minimum of two weeks AND will only be allowed to return to practice/team workouts after an alcohol/drug assessment course has been completed. - 7.
 A student-athlete must receive a negative follow-up drug test before he/she will be permitted to return to participation in the athletic program.
 A student-athlete is financially responsible for this follow-up test. - 8.
 Student-athletes who are suspended for a confirmed positive drug test and successfully complete a substance abuse program will be required to submit to follow-up drug testing for the duration of his/her time while in the athletic program.